 Snorkeling with manatees is a great winter activity.
 While most of the United States is bundling up and avoiding the dropping temperatures, you could be snorkeling with manatees in Florida.
 So, pack a bag and leave your chilly home!

 As someone who thrives on being outside, I find it particularly hard to fill my days during the winter.
-Snorkeling with manatees is a great solution.
+Snorkeling with these manatees is a great solution.
 During the winter, manatees move towards the land.
 They chase the warm water and spend the winter months in springs.
 This means that you can access their location with relative ease in the wintertime.
 There is nothing like a swim with the manatees.
 There really is nothing like it!

 Don’t miss the opportunity in the winter to see Crystal River Manatees.
 The water there is consistently 72 degrees all year long.
 That is some warm water!
 You won’t have to worry about your toes going numb.
 Snorkeling with manatees is a great way to escape the harshness of winter while still staying outside.
 It’s the kind of adventure that you can have all year long.